 Claudia Everest’s Northland Design was hired to design a landscape that would turn the property into something pleasing to the eye, easy to care for, and functional for walkers and families.

 Funding came from the 2001 garden tour as well as the 2002 Memory Tree.
 The first phase of the design featured a new walkway made with “old bricks,” new grass, and digging and planting of a rose garden, a lily garden, and a few shrubs.
 Pink Bonica roses were chosen for their early bloom and reblooming.
 The daylilies were selected at Danzingers Day Lily gardens for their large blooms, striking colors and staggered bloom times.
-‘Miss Kim’ lilacs were planted on each side of the front steps and an irrigation system and garden bench were purchased by the garden club and added.
+‘Miss Kim’ lilacs were planted on each side of the front steps and an irrigation system and garden bench were purchased by the garden club.

 Flanking the front steps are beauty bushes, pruned to maintain their size, and a geranium groundcover runs along the building.